Dr. Elena Ashburn

 At Broughton, Dr. Ashburn leads the Leadership Team and school community in implementation of the Broughton Five Year Strategic Plan, which was created over the course of a full year in 2017.
-Since implementation, the team has led in affecting meaningful change, including achieving the highest student graduation rate in Broughton's history twice, increasing 9th grade promotion rate by nearly 50%, and improving teacher retention to its highest rate, with an improvement of nearly 70%.
+Since implementation, the team has led in affecting meaningful change, including achieving the highest student graduation rate in Broughton's history three years in a row, increasing 9th grade promotion rate by nearly 50%, and improving teacher retention to its highest rate, with an improvement of nearly 70%.

 Dr. Ashburn earned a Doctorate of Education in Educational Leadership from the University of North Carolina at Chapel Hill in 2018 and was awarded the Michael Priddy Family Leadership Scholarship & Award for aspiring superintendents from the UNC School of Education the same year.
 Her dissertation research examined the underrepresentation of women in the superintendency, and in 2019, her research was presented at the annual global Women Leading Education conference in England.
 In addition to the principalship, Dr. Ashburn serves as a leadership coach for Magnet Schools of America, helping school leaders throughout the country implement magnet school programming in their schools and districts.
 In 2020, Dr. Ashburn was named the WCPSS Principal of the Year, the North Carolina North Central Region Principal of the Year, and the 2021 North Carolina Wells Fargo Principal of the Year.
 The UNC School of Education awarded Dr. Ashburn with the UNC Distinguished Alumna Award for her work in education in 2021.